fasrc/helmod/doc/FAQ.md

 ### How do I build against just one compiler or MPI implementation instead of all?

-The `fasrcsw-rpmbuild-Comp` and `fasrcsw-rpmbuild-MPI` scripts are just simple loops over the corresponding compiler and MPI modules to build against (defined in the `FASRCSW_COMPS` and `FASRCSW_MPIS` environment variables).
+The `fasrcsw-rpmbuild-Comp` and `fasrcsw-rpmbuild-MPI` scripts are just simple loops to build against all the standard compiler and MPI apps.
 Sometimes only one of these is having issues building and you want to just attempt building that combination.
 To do so, you can call `fasrcsw-rpmbuild-Core` directly with the appropriate compiler and, if applicable, MPI options, e.g.: